-This is the third article on the series of “Legends who were near world champions!”
+This is the third article in the series “Legends who were near world champions!”

 Initial years of Bronstein

 David Bronstein was born on 19 February 1924 in Bila Tserkva, Ukraine.
-He was born in a poor family and had to face a lot of hardship in his initial years.
+He was born into a poor family and faced a lot of hardship in his initial years.
 Bronstein learned chess from his grandfather.
 He achieved success in his age group events.
-He completed his high school and decided to study mathematics at university of Kiev.
-Like Paul Keres, even Bronstein’s academic as well as chess career was interrupted by World War 2.
+He completed high school and decided to study mathematics at the university of Kyiv.
+Like Paul Keres, even Bronstein’s academic and chess career was interrupted by World War 2.

-As the World war 2 was going on chess as well as academics was at a halt.
+As World war two was going on, chess, as well as academics, was at a halt.
 Furthermore, David’s father was imprisoned for giving controversial statements.
-David had a defect of eyesight so he was declared unfit for military.
+David had a defect of eyesight, so he was declared unfit for the military.
 Thus during the world war, he had to do part-time jobs to get a living.
 He did work hard and kept pace with chess.

 Opportunities do come when you are working hard on things you wish to pursue.
-Same was the case with Bronstein. \In his first-ever mega event, Bronstein beat the eventual champion Botvinnik in their direct encounter.
-Thus he kept his efforts at peak got his deserved place in the Soviet team.
+The same was the case with Bronstein.
+In his first-ever mega event, Bronstein beat the eventual champion Botvinnik in their direct encounter.
+Thus he kept his efforts at peak and got his deserved place in the Soviet team.

 Proving his strength at the top level

 Bronstein made the best use of the opportunities he got and kept on producing strong performances.
 In 1950 candidates, he shared first place with his training partner Isaak Boleslavsky.
-He best Boleslavsky in tie breaks to qualify for the match with Mikhail Botvinnik.
+He best Boleslavsky in tie breaks for qualifying for the match with Mikhail Botvinnik.
 This was his biggest achievement till then.

 World Championship match with Botvinnik

-The rules of world championship back then were, 24 games to be played.
-The current world champion was given the liberty to claim the title at 12-12 which meant that if the challenger (Bronstein) had to win he had to score 12.5.
+The rules of the world championship back then were 24 games to be played.
+The current world champion was given the liberty to claim the title at 12-12, which meant that if the challenger (Bronstein) had to win, he had to score 12.5.
 Thus began their match.
-The first 4 games were drawn.
+The first four games were drawn.
 Then Bronstein broke the deadlock in the 5th game but conceded a point in the 6th.
 Thus the seesaw battle started.

-Both players exchanged blows at regular intervals and when it seemed Botvinnik had taken a solid one-point lead, Bronstein came back strongly to win the 21st and 22nd game.
-This gave him a full point lead over Botvinnik.
+Both players exchanged blows at regular intervals, and when it seemed Botvinnik had taken a solid one-point lead, Bronstein came back strongly to win the 21st and 22nd games.
+This gave him a full-point lead over Botvinnik.
 Thus everyone expected Bronstein to win the match by drawing the last two games.
 But it was Botvinnik who had the last laugh as he won the 23rd game and drew the final game.
-Thus Botvinnik retained his title and Bronstein had to content with the Runner-Up position.
+Thus Botvinnik retained his title, and Bronstein had to contend with the Runner-Up position.

 1953 Zurich Candidates

-The next opportunity where Bronstein could qualify for the world championship was 1953 candidates.
-Although he did not win it he was a strong contender.
-This candidates match was so interesting that later he wrote a book on this tournament which is till date one of the topmost recommended books.
+The next opportunity where Bronstein could qualify for the world championship was in 1953 candidates.
+Although he did not win it, he was a strong contender.
+These candidates match was so interesting that later he wrote a book on this tournament which is to date one of the topmost recommended books.
 Later in his book Sorcerer’s Apprentice, he mentioned the pressure put on him and Keres not to win the championship.
-He further mentioned that Keres and him being non-Russians was the main reason why they both didn’t become world champions which can be considered as a hint of external pressure on them during tournaments.
-The book Zurich International Chess Tournament 1953 can be bought from here.
+He further mentioned that Keres and his being non-Russians was the main reason why they both didn’t become world champions which can be considered as a hint of external pressure on them during tournaments.
+The book Zurich International Chess Tournament 1953 can be bought here.

 David Bronstein as a writer